Govin25/QuizMaster/README.md

 ### Docker Deployment (Recommended)

-The easiest way to deploy QuizMaster is using Docker containers.
+The easiest way to deploy Quainy is using Docker containers.
 Both client and server can be deployed independently or together using docker-compose.

 **Quick Start with Docker Compose:**
 ```bash